Granting Oktually Access to your Okta

 Create a Custom Role & Resource Group

-admin role, but Oktually also needs some extra access to analyse data on administrators & API key usage.
+Most of the access that Oktually needs is covered in the standard Read-Only admin role, but Oktually also needs some extra access to analyse data on administrators & API key usage.

 Oktually will not have access to change administrators or see API key secrets (only their metadata)